How to Create a New User in WordPress Dashboard

 The subscriber role allows users to log in, edit their user profiles, and change their passwords on your WordPress website.

-This user role is beneficial if you operate a membership website, an online store, or any website where users may register and log in.
+This user role is beneficial if you operate a membership website or online store, where users can register to follow and engage with the site’s content without contributing posts or managing the site’s settings.

+That’s all.
 Now you know how to create a new user role using WordPress functionalities.
-See our tutorial on how to build a front-end login page and widgets in WordPress if you want to provide a personalized login experience for your users.
+See our tutorial on How to Create WordPress Login Form if you want to provide a personalized login experience for your users.